 - Search Engine Optimization

 SEO is a collection of techniques and processes to update strategic files in your website that make it easier for Google to find and index your site.
-This helps ensure Google not only gives the correct search results each time for its users but that it delivers it quickly.
-Google rewards good SEO practices by giving you higher page rankings/visibility on search results which in turn attracts more visitors to your site.
+This helps to ensure Google gives the correct search results each time for its users and delivers it quickly.
+In addition, Google rewards good SEO practices by giving you higher page rankings/visibility on search results, attracting more visitors to your site.

 - Pay Per Click Ads